Starting from:

 $14.99+

-In many studios, the role of an 808 is already decided before a single note is played.
-It is expected to mark time, to anchor rhythm, to behave.
-But historically, the bass drum circuit of the Roland TR-808 was never just a percussive element.
-It was a voltage event, a transient imbalance in a small analog ecosystem.
-What followed was not simply a kick, but a decaying oscillation shaped by instability, saturation, and recovery.
+In many studios, the role of an 808 is decided before a single note is played.
+It marks time, anchors rhythm, and behaves as expected.
+But the bass drum circuit behind the original TR 808 was never only a percussive voice.
+It was an event of stored energy, a brief imbalance, a resonant body recovering from impact.

 Modeling behavior, not imitating sound

-The result is not a static sample, nor a predictable oscillator.
+The result is not a static sample, and not a predictable sine oscillator.
 It is a system that reacts.

-The cultural shift that turned the 808 into a bass instrument is not a stylistic accident.
-It is a consequence of extending decay into the perceptual range of pitch.
-When low frequencies persist long enough, they stop being transient events and begin to function as tonal material.
+The cultural shift that turned the 808 into a bass instrument was not an accident of style.
+It came from extending decay into the range where rhythm becomes pitch.
+When low frequencies last long enough, a drum stops being only an impact and begins to behave as musical material.

-This device treats that transition as a controllable continuum.
+This device treats that transition as a continuous space.

 It is equally valid to write basslines or to sculpt impacts.

-These are not decorative features.
-They influence how the sound occupies space in a mix.
+These are not decorative controls.
+They decide how the sound occupies space in a mix.

-In a modern bass music context, separation between kick and bass is often a production constraint rather than a necessity.
+In modern bass music, the separation between kick and bass is often a production habit rather than a fixed rule.
 This device reduces that separation.

 Once acquired, the device remains linked to your account.
-Updates are distributed continuously, without additional cost, ensuring that refinements to the DSP core and interface propagate directly into existing projects.
+Updates are distributed continuously, without additional cost, so improvements to the DSP core and interface can move directly into your existing workflow.

 No migration is required.
 The system evolves in place.

-If that question is already part of your practice, the tool will feel familiar.
-If not, it will change how you listen.
+If that question is already part of your practice, the device will feel precise.
+If not, it may change how you design low end.

 v.1.0.3 ...
 Fixed UI bug.
 (2026/5/3)